- What is an income statement?

 What is an income statement?

-Why are income statements important?
+Why is an income statements important?

+Another insight the income statement can provide is whether your company efficiently spends money, which is becoming increasingly important in this economic climate.
 Expenses are categorized to be examined individually later if you’re looking for areas where you can cut costs.
 Income statements from different reporting periods can also be compared to see how revenue and expenses have changed.

 The SEC requires income statements and the other reports listed above for all companies trading publicly on the stock exchange.
 These reports give investors and shareholders the transparency they need to make financial decisions.
 Failure to produce financial reports could lead to heavy fines and delisting on the stock exchange.